top of page

-The Music Klub is a specialist SEMH, ASN, and behaviour intervention provider supporting schools to reengage pupils who are not responding to traditional pastoral, behavioural, or inclusion systems.
+The Music Klub is a specialist SEMH, SEND, ASN, and behaviour intervention provider supporting schools to re-engage pupils who are not responding to traditional pastoral, behavioural, therapeutic, or inclusion-based systems.

-We work with children and young people who are experiencing barriers to learning, including emotional dysregulation, disengagement, concerns about attendance, and behavioural challenges that impact their ability to fully access education.
+We work with children and young people experiencing barriers to learning linked to emotional dysregulation, sensory processing difficulties, communication challenges, anxiety, disengagement, attendance concerns, behavioural escalation, physical disabilities, and complex additional needs that impact their ability to consistently access education and participate positively within school.

-Our interventions use music as a structured and relational delivery method, enabling consistent engagement with pupils who may not respond to conventional approaches.
+Our interventions use therapeutic-informed art and music therapy techniques, mentoring, movement, sensory-informed engagement, and creative expression as structured and relational delivery methods, enabling consistent engagement with pupils who may not respond to more conventional approaches.

 OUR JOURNEY